txt/se20/docs/l20abstraction.md

 Between the programmer and the lower-level details (e.g. the hardware, the lower-level language constructs) there is a  layers of abstraction
 - Programmers talk to the abstraction
-- Automated tools map the  abstraction to the hardware
+- Automated tools map the  abstraction to something lower down

 Concrete example of abstraction: